articlesmli/IUPAC_ML_model_TDP1/README.md

+# A note:
-# A note: Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn",  plese, go to
+# Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn",  plese, go to
 https://github.com/articlesmli/G9a_Inhibitors_efficacy/tree/main

 # --------------------------------------------------------------

+## The current repository is for:
 ## IUPAC-Induced Computational Approaches for Identifying Boosters of Small Biomolecule Functionality: A Case Study of Human Tyrosyl-DNA Phosphodiesterase 1 (TDP1) Inhibitors"

 https://doi.org/10.48550/arXiv.2503.05591